CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 }
 ````

-If you submit mai via the SMTP API you can pass extra parameters to
+If you submit mail via the SMTP API you can pass extra parameters to
 the "MAIL FROM" and "RCPT TO" instructions:

 ````
-MAIL FROM:<alice@example.org> RET=HDRS ENVID=QQ314159
+MAIL FROM:<alice@example.org> RET=HDRS ENVID=yourid
 250 sender ok
 RCPT TO:<bob@example.com> NOTIFY=SUCCESS ORCPT=rfc822;bob@example.com
 250 recipient ok
 ````

 The "notify" parameter can have the following values: "NEVER", "FAILURE",
 "DELAY" or "SUCCESS".
-A comma seperated list is possible too.
-It specifies
+A comma seperated list of these values is possible
-for what kind of events you want to receive bounce messages.
+too.
+It specifies for what kind of events you want to receive bounce messages.

 The "ret" settings can be set to either "FULL" or "HDRS" and controls
 whether the bounced message contains the full original submitted email,
 or just the email headers.

-The "envid" and "orcpt" settings are fields that are going to be included
+The "envid" and "orcpt" settings are fields
-in the bounces message, and can be used to link the received DSN to the
+that are going to be included in the bounces message, and can be used to
-original submitted mail.
+link the received DSN to the original submitted mail.

 ## Some examples

 Imagine that you do want to receive out-of-office replies, and other type
-of manually edited bounces, but you have no interest in DSN messages
+of bounces, but you have no interest in DSN messages because you know that
+SMTPeter already processes these automated replies and logs and reports
-because they are picked up by SMTPeter.
-You can then inject your email
-with the following JSON REST data.
+these errors.
+You can then inject your email with the following JSON REST data.

 ````
 {